 - Mining, quarrying, excavating, processing, stockpiling of rock, sand, gravel, aggregate or clay where established and provided for by law, provided such operations do not affect the lateral support or increase the stresses in or pressures upon any adjacent or contiguous property;

 - Exploratory excavations under the direction of soil engineers or engineering geologist, provided all excavations are properly backfilled.
 All such excavations and trenches are subject to the applicable sections of Title 8 of the State Orders, Division of Industrial Safety;

 - The stockpiling of earth materials on a site, for temporary storage, in an amount as determined by the Director, which does not exceed thirty days in duration and does not obstruct a drainage course.
 (Ord.
 64 § 1 (part), 1986)

 - Work performed as interim protection under flood fighting or other emergency conditions.

 A drainage permit is required for any work on any City-owned drainage easement or any other work that may alter the drainage patterns or characteristics.

-There are currently no active large-scale projects.
+Current Large Scale Permits - There are currently no active large-scale projects.

-For more information on any of these permits and which permits are applicable to any new construction project, please contact the Engineering Services Department at (925) 973-2670, or please utilize the City’s Permit Center to coordinate new project activities with Engineering, Planning, and Building at 2401 Crow Canyon Road.
+For more information on any of these permits and which permits are applicable to any new construction project, please contact the Engineering Services at (925) 973-2670, or please utilize the City’s Permit Center to coordinate new project activities with Engineering, Planning, and Building at 2401 Crow Canyon Road.